fastly/compute-js-static-publish/README.md

 # Static Publisher for JavaScript on Fastly Compute

+> NOTE: `@fastly/compute-js-static-publish` is provided as a Fastly Labs product.
+Visit the [Fastly Labs](https://www.fastlylabs.com/) site for terms of use.

 > [!NOTE]
 > These docs are for v7, a major rewrite that adds powerful new features such as named collections.
 > If you're looking for v6, please check out the [v6 branch](https://github.com/fastly/compute-js-static-publish/tree/v6).